avilishaj/programming-mastery/README.md

 npm i -g typescript
 tsc -- version => gives you the current TypeScript version

 ### Configure the TypeScript Compiler :

 tsc --init => Created a tsconfig.json with : ...

 - "target": "ES2016", => Safest Version
 - "rootDir": "./src", => Create a src Directory and make it the root folder
- - "outDir": "./dist", => When we compilt the code the JavaScript will be stored in dist or distributable folder
+- "outDir": "./dist", => When we compile the code the JavaScript will be stored in dist / distributable folder
 - "removeComments": true, => The Compiled Javascript will have no Comments for shorter and cleaner purposes
 - "noEmitOnError": true, => When Error code will not be compiled to JavaScript
+- "noUnusedLocals": true, => Enable error reporting when local variables aren't read.
+- "noUnusedParameters": true, => Raise an error when a function parameter isn't read.
+- "noImplicitReturns": true, => Enable error reporting for codepaths that do not explicitly return in a function.

 ### Compiling :

 - Use tsc filename inside your terminal => example : tsc app.ts
 - After Configuration you should use only tsc for compilation

 ### Debugging :

 "sourceMap": true, => creates a map file that specifies how the typescript maps our javascript code // it is for machines "preLaunchTask" : "tsc: build - tsconfig.json",

 ### About :

 - Dynamically typed languages like JavaScript Python the type of variables is dynamic and can change between numbers and strings
 - Typescript Compiler uses ES5

 ### TypeScript Benefits :